To read and print the pdf-format documents, you need Adobe Acrobat Reader. If you don't have this program, click the button below to get a free copy:

 To be eligible for the tax credits for rehabilitation, the building must be depreciable (i.e., used in trade or business or held for the production of income) and not an owner-occupied residence.
 The rehabilitation costs must exceed the adjusted basis of the building or $5,000, whichever is greater.
 The rehabilitation must be completed within a 24-month period.

 Also, applications must be received by the RIHPHC before the work is complete.
 Applications must include photographs of the property before the work has started.

 Property owners interested in obtaining these federal tax benefits should email Virginia Hesse or call her at (401)222-4135 to obtain application forms and information on requirements.
 Or visit the Federal Historic Preservation Tax Incentives webpage on the National Park Service website.

-The Rhode Island Historical Preservation & Heritage Commission also administers State income tax incentives for owners of historic commercial buildings.
+The Rhode Island Historical Preservation & Heritage Commission also administers State Historic Tax Credits for owners of historic commercial buildings.